ocf/ocfweb/ocfweb/docs/docs/services/web/wordpress.md

-If you already have a site hosted at WordPress.com and you'd like to move it to OCF web hosting, for example, to become eligible for [[virtual hosting|services/vhost]], you can move most of your website's functionality and content to the OCF's servers.
+If you already have a site hosted at WordPress.com and you'd like to move it to OCF web hosting, for example, to become eligible for [[virtual hosting|doc services/vhost]], you can move most of your website's functionality and content to the OCF's servers.
 Generally, the process is simple and sites migrated from WordPress.com hosting to the OCF function quite well, apart from possible minor differences in the appearance of themes.

 If you have an old WordPress installation lying around -- if you are replacing an old student group website, for example -- you should archive it before proceeding.
-See the example on our [[backup page|services/web/backups]] to easily make a backup over SSH.
+See the example on our [[backup page|doc services/web/backups]] to easily make a backup over SSH.

 The basic steps to migration are as follows: